easypanel-io/website/docs/02-services/01-app.md

 One important configuration you need to make is the proxy port.
 That is the port which your app is listening on (port 3000, 8000, etc.)

-## Volumes
+## Mounts

 Since Easypanel is based on Docker, every time a service is restarted you will loose your data.
 The solution for that is to manually specify which files you want to persist.
-Docker calls these volumes and we use the same name.
+Docker calls these mounts and we use the same name.

-There are two types of volumes you can configure
+There are tree types of mounts you can configure

 - Volume
   - this will create a directory in `/etc/easypanel/projects/[project]/[service]/volumes/[volume]`
-  - the `source` field is the name of that volume
+  - the `name` field is the name of that volume
-  - the `target` field is the path inside your service
+  - the `mountPath` field is the path inside your container
 - Bind
-  - this will bind a path on the host machine (source) to a path inside your service (target)
+  - this will bind a path on the host machine (source) to a path inside your service
-  - the `source` field is the path on your host machine
+  - the `hostPath` field is the path on your host machine
+  - the `mountPath` field is the path inside your container
+- File
+  - this will bind a file to a path inside your service
+  - the `content` field is content of your file
-  - the `target` field is the path inside your service
+  - the `mountPath` field is the path inside your container

 ## Ports